Skill Demand Index

 How often Python is identified as a skill gap (L0–L1) in scored applications

-The most common pairings are SQL, Data Analysis, Bachelor's Degree, Google Analytics, Data Science.
+The most common pairings are SQL, Data Analysis, Data Science, Bachelor's Degree, Machine Learning.
 Strengthening these alongside Python improves your fit across more positions.

-Top roles: Data Science / ML, Data Analysis, Software Engineering, Marketing.
-Data Science / ML positions have the highest demand at 30% of all Python jobs.
+Top roles: Data Science / ML, Data Analysis, Software Engineering, Other.
+Data Science / ML positions have the highest demand at 38% of all Python jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.